-HUD received just over $44 billion in funding for the 2019 fiscal year, about $34 billion of which went to rental assistance programs including privately-owned subsidized housing, public housing, and the Housing Choice Voucher program.
-Block Grant programs received $3.3 billion, and HUD reports that between 2005 and 2013, Block Grant programs assisted 1.1 million people with homeownership, 33 million people with public improvements, and 105 million people with new public services.
-However, there is little other evidence of benefits of Block Grant funding, but whether this is due to lack of investment in evaluation methods is unclear (Urban Institute).
-Many also attribute corruption to the program and say that it does not effectively target funding to the populations most in need due to outdated distribution formulas.
+HUD received just over $49.6 billion in funding for the 2021 fiscal year.
+Block Grant programs received $3.5 billion.
+HUD reports that between 2005 and 2013, Block Grant programs assisted 1.1 million people with homeownership, 33 million people with public improvements, and 105 million people with new public services.
+However, there is little other evidence of benefits of Block Grant funding, but whether this is due to lack of investment in evaluation methods is unclear.
+Some argue there is corruption in the program and say that it does not effectively target funding to the populations most in need due to outdated distribution formulas.

 Involving the Private Sector

 Agricultural enterprises were the primary forms of small business in the 19th century, but as cities assumed greater economic importance in the 20th century, businesses multiplied.
-Mom-and-Pop shops opened on Main Street, and many small businesses expanded their scale to fit demand and became large corporations (ThoughtCo).
+Mom-and-Pop shops opened on Main Street, and many small businesses expanded their scale to fit demand and became large corporations.
 Senator Robert F. Kennedy was a proponent of “tapping the power and wealth of corporate America for social betterment” as an alternative to big government programs that often failed to involve local community members.
-Large companies like GE and IBM helped run government programs in a kind of public/private partnership (Harvard).
+Large companies like GE and IBM helped run government programs in a kind of public/private partnership.

 Businesses of less than 500 employees are classified as small businesses.
 Small community businesses have been the lifeblood of neighborhoods since the Industrial Revolution, and communities that create a friendly environment for entrepreneurs open up new ventures, add diversity to the community, and put money back into the local economy.
 The U.S. Senate Committee on Small Business & Entrepreneurship says small businesses create almost two-thirds of new jobs and employ almost half of the country’s private workforce.
-According to American Express’ 2018 Small Business Economic Impact Study, every dollar spent at a small business contributes an additional fifty cents in local business activity.
+According to American Express’ 2018 Small Business Economic Impact Study, two-thirds of every dollar spent at a small business stays in the local community.
 The Federal Reserve Bank of Atlanta additionally found small, locally-owned businesses were positively associated with county income, employment growth, and poverty reduction.

 Small Business Saturday is one popular effort to bring attention to entrepreneurs.
 Started by American Express in 2010, Small Business Saturday takes place on the Saturday after Thanksgiving, between Black Friday and Cyber Monday.
 It focuses on “business associations, state and local chambers of commerce, small businesses, and other community organizers” and seeks to “encourage Americans to shop at local retailers.”

-Contrary to what you might expect, some reports show that many small business owners are not fazed by technology and shifts to online retail.
-According to a Wells Fargo/Gallup Small Business Index, almost ⅔ of the 604 small business owners surveyed say their companies have the necessary technology to be competitive in their industries.
-In fact, most small business owners capitalize on technology and Internet connections.
-As early as 2012, the Global Entrepreneurship Monitor Report found over half of U.S. businesses start and operate at home.
-Entrepreneurs who operate from home are not all “solopreneurs” either; seventy-five percent of home-based businesses have employees, but work is done virtually rather than in a physical workspace.
+Reports show that many small business owners are not fazed by technology and shifts to online retail.
+In 2018, a Wells Fargo/Gallup Small Business Index found almost ⅔ of the 604 small business owners surveyed said their companies have the necessary technology to be competitive in their industries.
+In fact, as early as 2012, the Global Entrepreneurship Monitor Report found over half of U.S. businesses start and operate at home, and 75% of home-based businesses have employees, but work is done virtually rather than in a physical workspace.

 Community Technology and News Deserts

-Not everyone has such a positive view of technology and its impact on our neighborhoods: Jonathan Rose, developer and author of The Well-Tempered City, says “being online can expand our neighborhood, but the physical place itself still deeply matters to who we are and to our health and well-being.”
 Many neighborhood apps combine the physical with digital.
 Nextdoor is an app that markets itself as “the world’s largest social network for the neighborhood,” and Amazon’s Ring Neighbors app “is more than an app, it’s the power of your community coming together to keep you safe and informed.”
-In fact, such apps have stepped in to fill the void left behind by the loss of local newspapers over the past few decades, which has led to local news deserts: “areas that no longer have reporters to cover goings-on that aren’t on a national scale” (Vox).
+In fact, such apps have stepped in to fill the void left behind by the loss of local newspapers over the past few decades, which has led to local news deserts: “areas that no longer have reporters to cover goings-on that aren’t on a national scale.”